spencertan/XVUtilities/README.md

 - make_null: Nullptr of the tuple created a list of arguments
 - CatType: Concatenate tuples
 - Decay: Apply decay to all types in the tuple
-- SortType: Sort the types in a tuple based on comparator
+- SortType: Sort the types in a tuple based on the comparator

 ## Containers
 **CBitset**
 - A constexpr version of std::bitset

 **PinnedVector**
-- A vector using VirtualAlloc, hence pointer invalidation will not happened on resizing
+- A vector using VirtualAlloc, hence pointer invalidation will not happen on resizing

 ## External Libraries